 Later versions of the Gateway allowed attackers to bypass the exclusion list be preceding the name of the schema/package with a label.
-In PL/SQL a label points to a line of code that can be jumped to using the GOTO statement and takes the following form: <<NAME>> http://www.example.com/pls/dad/<<LBL>>SYS.PACKAGE.PROC
+In PL/SQL a label points to a line of code that can be jumped to using the GOTO statement and takes the following form: <<NAME>>

 Simply placing the name of the schema/package in double quotes could allow an attacker to bypass the exclusion list.
-Note that this will not work on Oracle Application Server 10g as it converts the user's request to lowercase before sending it to the database server and a quote literal is case sensitive - thus "SYS" and "sys" are not the same and requests for the latter will result in a 404 Not Found.
+Note that this will not work on Oracle Application Server 10g as it converts the user's request to lowercase before sending it to the database server and a quote literal is case sensitive - thus "SYS" and "sys" are not the same, and requests for the latter will result in a 404 Not Found.
 On earlier versions though the following can bypass the exclusion list: